kaushik145/smrt-master/README.md

 # Service Maintenance Request Tracker (SMRT)

 ### Description: Service Maintenance tracker enabling residential users to create service maintenance requests and admin to maintain/edit service requests created by residents.
+The app is deployed on heroku on this url: https://agile-lowlands-19710.herokuapp.com/

 ### File Structure: